jupyterlab/jupyter-ai/docs/source/users/index.md

     alt='Screen shot of an example "Hello world" message sent to Jupyternaut, who responds with "Hello world, how are you today?"' class="screenshot" />

-The chat backend remembers the last 2 conversations and passes this history to the language model.
-This enables you to ask follow up questions without repeating the information from your previous conversations.
-Here is an example of a chat conversation with a follow up question.
+The chat backend remembers the last two exchanges in your conversation and passes them to the language model.
+You can ask follow up questions without repeating information from your previous conversations.
+Here is an example of a chat conversation with a follow up question:

 #### Initial question
 <img src="../_static/chat-history-context-1.png"